-Before answering this question, we should know what a filling is.
-A filling is the procedure used to place in a tooth a material with properties similar to the natural tooth structure.
-It is needed when part of the original structure has been lost due to causes such as tooth decay or trauma.
+Catching a tooth that needs a filling early can save you a lot of time and money.
+The filling itself acts as a ‘plug’ when part of the original structure has been lost due to things such as teeth decay or trauma.
 Tooth decay is a bacteria-driven process that erodes the minerals in your teeth, making them weaker.
-Over time the bacteria travel through the layers of the tooth, the harder outer enamel shell and the softer inner dentine to cause deeper breakdown of the tooth, resulting in a hole.
+Over time the bacteria travels through the layers of the tooth, the harder outer enamel shell and the softer inner dentine to cause deeper breakdown of the tooth, resulting in a hole.

-Administered early, a filling serves to prevent tooth decay progression, so that bacteria do not reach the middle of the tooth where the nerve and blood vessels are.
+When administered early, a filling prevents the progression of tooth decay so that bacteria do not reach the middle of the tooth where the nerve and blood vessels are.
 Often if you feel pain or already have a hole, the tooth decay is more severe and closer to the nerve.
-This causes inflammation of the nerve and blood vessels, and can eventually lead to death of the nerve and tooth.
+This causes inflammation of the nerve and blood vessels which can eventually lead to death of the nerve and tooth.
 If that happens, you may require more complicated treatment such as an extraction or root canal treatment.